sweet123cn/JAC-FSD10-Database-Team5/README.md

 # JAC-FSD10-Database-Team5
-Team5 Of JAC FSD10 Database
+This is the repository of Team5 Activity of John Abbott College FSD10 Database (420-SA5-AB)